Shivam001133/AppiumAutomationPytest/README.md

 ## License

 This project is licensed under the MIT License.
-See the <a href="[https://www.w3schools.com](https://github.com/Shivam001133/AppiumAutomationPytest/blob/main/LICENSE)">LICENSE</a> file for details.
+See the [LICENSE](https://github.com/Shivam001133/AppiumAutomationPytest/blob/main/LICENSE) file for details.